Nonlinear differential Galois theory: Differential Galois group

 \section{Differential Galois group}

-In this section, we will present the definition of differential Galois group of the system (\ref{eq:1}) at the regular point $\mathbf{x}^0 = (x_1^0, x_2^0)$.
-To this end, we will at first define the group $\G[[\epsilon]]$ that acts at the first integrals of $X$ at $\mathbf{x}^0$, secondly study the admissible differential isomorphism of (\ref{eq:1}) at $\mathbf{x}^0$ that is an element of $\G[[\epsilon]]$, and finally prove that all admissible differential isomorphisms form a subgroup of $\G[[\epsilon]]$, and this subgroup will be defined as the differential Galois group of (\ref{eq:1}) at $\mathbf{x}^0$.
-Hereinafter, we assume that $\mathbf{x}^0 = (0,0)$ for short.
-When we mention a first integral, we will always mean a first integral that analytic at $(0,0)$.
+This section will give the definition of the differential Galois group of equation \eqref{eq:1} at a regular point $\mathbf{x}^0 = (x_1^0, x_2^0)$.
+To this end, we will first define the group $\G[[\epsilon]]$ that acts at all first integrals of $X$ at $\mathbf{x}^0$, next studied the admissible differential isomorphism of \eqref{eq:1} at $x^0$ that is an element of $\G[[\epsilon]]$, and finally prove that all admissible differential isomorphisms form a subgroup of $\G[[\epsilon]]$, which is defined as the differential Galois group of \eqref{eq:1} at $\mathbf{x}^0$.

+Hereinafter, we will assume $\mathbf{x}^0 = (0,0)$ for short.
+When we mention a first integral, we will always mean a first integral that is analytic at $(0,0)$.
 Following notations will be used hereinafter.
-Let $\A_0$ denote the set of all functions $f(z)$ of one variable that analytic at $z = 0$, and